paularmstrong/onerepo/plugins/prettier/docs/index.md

 one prettier [options]
 ```

-The `prettier` command does not accept any positional arguments.

 | Option               | Type      | Description                                                                                 | Required |
 | -------------------- | --------- | ------------------------------------------------------------------------------------------- | -------- |
 | `--add`              | `boolean` | Add modified files after write                                                              |          |